 Participation in work-related Internet discussion groups is permitted with certain restrictions.
 Users may participate in work or mission-related Internet discussion groups using the Seminary's computers and electronic communications systems, but only to the extent that such participation (1) does not reflect adversely on the Seminary, (2) is consistent with all the Seminary's standards and policies, including those regarding confidential information and public statements, and (3) does not express any position that is, or may be interpreted as, inconsistent with any position taken by the Seminary or that purports to be, or may be interpreted to be the official position of the Seminary.
-Users who participate in work-related Internet discussion groups are responsible for ensuring that all information provided by them is accurate and that any personal opinions expressed are clearly identified as "personal" and not the opinion of the Seminary's name or otherwise identifying the Seminary must be approved in advance by the Dean of the Seminary, the Vice President for Operations and Finance, or the President.
+Users who participate in work-related Internet discussion groups are responsible for ensuring that all information provided by them is accurate and that any personal opinions expressed are clearly identified as "personal" and not the opinion of the Seminary.
+Defamatory statements or personal attacks are strictly prohibited.
+Any other posting using the Seminary's name or otherwise identifying the Seminary must be approved in advance by the Dean of the Seminary, the Vice President for Operations and Finance, or the President.
 Work-related Internet subscriptions are allowed.
 A subscription through a Seminary computer or electronic communications system to an Internet mailing list is permitted only if the subscription is (1) work or mission-related or (2) does not generate numerous messages.